Anthony Faiola, Ph.D., M.F.A.

 - M.F.A.
 The Ohio State University, Columbus, OH, 1979

-Dr. Faiola’s research is transdisciplinary in nature, moving between Human-Computer Interaction, Media Arts, and Health Informatics.
-From a theoretical perspective, it encompasses the study of the impact of cultural cognition on learning and knowledge acquisition in the context of health information technologies, with additional interests in game-based learning.
-Most recently, his application of cultural mediation has been in the clinical environment; in particular, focusing on the design of a medical data visualization decision-support system and its potential to improve critical care.
-The product, MIVA, was designed for the mobile “intensivist” working in the ICU or other medical data-rich clinical spaces.
+Dr. Faiola’s research is positioned at the intersection of human-centered computing (HCC) and health informatics.
+From a broad theoretical perspective, his research encompasses the study of the effects of technology on the human condition, including cognitive load and emotional frailty—particularly how such knowledge both informs and shapes the design of human-centered health information technology, social media networks, military technology.
+The greater part of his research has focused on the design of a data visualization dashboard for electronic medical records.
+The product, MIVA (medical information visualization assistant), was designed for use in the ICU or other medical data-rich clinical spaces.
 MIVA is a mobile technology that allows access to real-time patient physiological data from any location.
-Approaches to observing the complexities of clinical workflow in the ICU provide opportunities to better understand howdecision-support systems can impact information gathering, communication, and diagnostic activities.
+Approaches to observing the complexities of clinical workflow in the ICU provide opportunities to better understand how decision-support systems can impact information gathering, clinical team communication, and diagnostic outcomes.

 - November 13, 2013

 Informatics and Computing Faculty and Students to Present at World Usability Day

 Faiola, Huang spend winter break focused on research and recruiting in Russia and China